Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: Introduction

 \section{Introduction}

-PLATO (PLAnetary Transits and Oscillations of stars) is ESA's M3 mission scheduled for launch in late 2026.
-PLATO aims to detect and describe exoplanets and conduct asteroseismological studies of the host and observed stars.
-Specifically, it will identify Earth-sized exoplanets (radius < \(2R_{Earth}\)), orbiting F5-K7 dwarf and sub-giant stars (magnitude $\lesssim~11$), with a particular focus on terrestrial planets located in the habitable zone of solar-type stars.
-Thus, it will offer critical insights about planet formation, existence of comparable solar systems and potentially habitable planets \citep{Rauer_2025}.
+The PLAnetary Transits and Oscillations of stars (PLATO) is the European Space Agency's M3 mission and is scheduled for launch in late 2026.
+The goal of the PLATO mission is to detect and describe exoplanets and conduct asteroseismological studies of host and observed stars.
+Specifically, it will identify Earth-sized exoplanets (radius < \(2R_{Earth}\)) orbiting F5-K7 dwarf and sub-giant stars (magnitude $\lesssim~11$), with a particular focus on terrestrial planets located in the habitable zone of solar-type stars.
+Thus, it will offer critical insights into planet formation and the existence of comparable solar systems and potentially habitable planets \citep{Rauer_2025}.

-PLATO will conduct high precision photometric observations to identify these planets via the transit method.
+PLATO will conduct high-precision photometric observations to identify these planets via the transit method.
 According to PLATO's accuracy requirements, the planet-to-star radius ratio for an Earth-sized planet orbiting a G0V star of \(m_{V} = 10\) (goal \(m_{V} = 11\)) must be determined with an accuracy better than \(2\%\) \citep{PLATO2019SciRD}.

 This noise budget has to be shared among different sources of systematic error.
-However, as we will show in the present work, meeting these precision requirements will be challenging because the space environment can damage the charge-coupled devices (CCD) that enable the observations.
-The payload’s exposure to radiation will induce defects in the CCD, creating charge-trapping sites that intermittently capture and release electrons.
+However, as we show in the present work, meeting these precision requirements will be challenging because the space environment can damage the charge-coupled devices (CCDs) that enable the observations.
+The payload's exposure to radiation will induce defects in the CCDs, creating charge-trapping sites that intermittently capture and release electrons.
 This deferred charge release causes flux loss outside the aperture mask and degrades photometric observations.
-This phenomenon, known as charge transfer inefficiency (CTI), affects the quality of light-curves used to extract transit depths and, consequently, introduces measurement errors.
+This phenomenon, known as charge transfer inefficiency (CTI), affects the quality of light curves used to extract transit depths and, consequently, introduces measurement errors.
 While PLATO's noise budget does not explicitly allocate CTI, the consortium's internal reference value for sky background noise (\(0.4\%\)) serves as the benchmark threshold for CTI mitigation.